Kanaka Flat Loop

 When I pulled up to the trailhead, two cars were already parked.
 While the skies had some clouds scattered about, the temperatures were perfect.
 I had hiked some of this preserve during the last Coast to Crest Challenge, and this section had some trails I would pass en route to other adventures.

 The trail starts gently before making its way up the hill to the junction.
-Some beautiful signs pointed the trail route.
-As I worked my way up, one of the other hikers passed me, headed back down.
+Some beautiful signs pointed to the trail route.
+As I worked my way up, one of the other hikers passed me, and headed back down.

 Later, I encountered a second set of hikers.
 We chatted a bit as they were also working on the Challenge.
 I gave them my readout of the three I had done.
 They then set off, planning to grab some sandwiches from Dudley’s Bakery for their breakfast.